-- a. immediately inform the board of trustees of EIA of the decision of expulsion, and; - b. report in writing to the board of trustees all the circumstances respecting the principal's decision for expulsion, and the student remains suspended until the board has made a decision to ratify or not ratify the decision.
+- a. immediately inform the board of trustees of EIA of the decision of expulsion recommendation, and; - b. report in writing to the board of trustees all the circumstances respecting the principal's decision for recommend an expulsion.
+In these cases, the student remains suspended until the board has made a decision to ratify or not ratify the decision.

-Upon receipt of the principal's decision, the board of trustees shall review the process incorporated by the principal in the decision making process to determine if the proper procedures were adhered to in his/her investigation.
+Upon receipt of the principal's decision, the board of trustees shall review the process incorporated by the principal in the decision-making process to determine if the proper procedures were adhered to in his/her investigation.
 Further the board of trustees shall review the appropriate legislation to confirm that proper procedures have been followed.